fabienbaron/numericalmethods/README.md

 ## Prerequisites

-## Julia and Atom setup
+## Julia setup

 Install the latest Julia from https://julialang.org/downloads/

-Install the Atom editor https://atom.io/.

-Install the language-julia Atom package from within the Settings/Preferences of Atom, Install tab: this enables syntax highlighting of Julia code.

-Install the latex-completions Atom package from within Atom: this enables the autocompletion of LaTeX symbols (α, β, ...)
+## VSCode Setup

+Enable the Julia extension in VScode.

 ### PyPlot setup for Windows and Linux